apache/camel/MIGRATION.md

 #### EIPs

-The `circuitBreaker` load-blancer EIP was deprecated in Camel 2.x, and has been removed.
+The `circuitBreaker` load-balancer EIP was deprecated in Camel 2.x, and has been removed.
 Instead use Hystrix EIP as the load-balancer.

 The class `ThreadPoolRejectedPolicy` has been moved from `org.apache.camel.ThreadPoolRejectedPolicy` to `org.apache.camel.util.concurrent.ThreadPoolRejectedPolicy`.